DubFriend/forminator/README.md

         "id": 5
     },

-    // optional: a success message that will be rendered in to the forms
+    // optional: a success message that will be rendered into the form's
     // "frm-global-feedback" container
     "successMessage": "A new item has been created!"
 }